 Update in relation to the COVID-19 situation and University Centre Weston.

-Please follow the latest government and Public Health England advice to stay at home and not attend UCW until further notice.
+Please follow the latest government and Public Health England advice to stay at alert and not attend UCW until further notice.

 Updates about UCW and Covid-19 will continue to be published here and on our UCWeston social media channels.

-Please contact the HEART team, your tutors or anybody at UCW if you have any questions.
+Please contact the HEART team, your tutors or anybody at UCW if you have any questions about any of the above.

 What to do if you have symptoms